ungacy/DKNightVersion/README.md

 ### Notification

-`nightFalling` method will post `DKNightVersionNightFallingNotification` when it is called.
-Similarly, `dawnComing` will post `DKNightVersionDawnComingNotification`.
+`nightFalling` method will post `NNNightNightNightFallingNotification` when it is called.
+Similarly, `dawnComing` will post `NNNightNightDawnComingNotification`.
 You can observe these notification in proper place, and make your own customize easily.

 # Contribute